 Do you feel like spinning?
 Me too.
 Let’s get into formation!

-Did you?
+Did you get into it?
 Do it, ’cause the world is gone mad.
 In a good way, I think.
 Hope.
-Back in the days, there used to be artists and artists used to launch their albums and then a video or two or four from it.
+Back in the days, there used to be artists who used to launch their albums and a video or two or four on it.
 On MTV.
 Or Youtube.
 So long.

 Now, there’s Beyonce who might be an alien even though they say that

-“Lemonade” is a Tidal exclusive right now, so ta-da, hello, Tidal!
+Lemonade is a Tidal exclusive right now, so ta-da, hello, Tidal!
 Yet again.
 It might be about the cheating of her husband, but it isn’t.
-It’s Bey giving the public what the public wants and that is intrigue.
+It’s Bey giving the world what the world thrives in, at times: intrigue.

-Can you see Bey communicating with Jay (a.k.a. threatening him of leaving due to the cheating) through songs?
-Come on, you.
-Bey doing this for the cheated on women (or men), calling them to action and totally empathising?
+This is for the cheated on women (or men), calling them to action and totally empathising?
 Mos def.
 For the struggle black women have with themselves and with the world around them?
 Hell yea.
 For the awareness of what society, aggressiveness of any kind, the never-ending discrimination, meanness on any level can do in the world?
+For whatever it is that you feel like it is for you.
 Love is the answer, in the end.
 In life.
-In “Lemonade”.
+In Lemonade.

-And about that, what has Bey got to do with Jay is only what Bey gotta know with Jay.
-If it weren’t for Bey and Jay I wouldn’t be wearing the “Surfboard” sweat as we speak.
+What has Bey got to do with Jay is only what Bey gotta know with Jay.
+If it weren’t for Bey and Jay, I wouldn’t be wearing the Surfboard sweat as we speak.

-“God is God and I am not” flashes through “Lemonade” at some point.
-Now I don’t know about that.
+“God is God and I am not” flashes through Lemonade, at some point.
+I don’t know about that.
 She must be somewhat of a supernatural since she can set the world on fire in head-to-toe Gucci, smash things around in Roberto Cavalli and get away with it.
 She took the rage to a fabulous degree.
-In a Beyoncé world, where she has different hours from ours.
-Lemonade anyone?
+In a Beyoncé world, where her hours are different from ours.
+Or are they?
+Lemonade?

-It’s time for us to get out of formation now, try not to breath under water, don’t even think of flooding buildings or streets, put the matches away, forget about jumping off buildings (only she can duh) and “bey” good.
-I know I will and will.
-And so totally get “Bey good” printed on my T-shirt.
+It’s time for us to get out of formation now, try not to breath under water, don’t even think of flooding buildings or streets, put the matches away, forget about jumping off buildings (only she can, duh) and bey good.
+I know I will.
+And so totally get “Bey Good” printed on my T-shirt.

 Way to go, Cristina!